rdz-oss/BattyBirdNET-Data/README.md

 &nbsp;

-Thank you and best regards.
+Thank you and best regards,

 Dr. Richard Zinck